 If you have anti-spam software installed, please ensure that you do not block email from

 the domain "bordersfhs.org.uk"

 If you do not receive your confirmation email within 2 hours then please check that the email has not been filtered by your email system, which may have incorrectly identified it as spam.
-If you are still unable to locate the email then please contact us on the Contacts page using the contact type "Problems recording interests"/"Problems with the Forum" and provide the email address with which you registered.
+If you are still unable to locate the email then please contact us on the Contacts page using the contact type "Problems recording interests" and provide the email address with which you registered.

 There are a large number of family trees (pedigree charts) which have been submitted by members as GEDCOM computer files or as paper documents.

 The Family Tree Index includes the family trees on paper only.